Tri-Valley Transit: Services

 Dial-A-Ride programs provide more than 119,000 annual rides to elders, persons with disabilities and Medicaid members.
 They serve people in more remote towns where Shuttle Buses are not cost efficient.
-69 volunteer drivers use their own vehicles to provide rides 7 days-a-week.
-TVT volunteers give more than 55,000 work hours annually, an in-kind value of almost $600,000.
+Volunteer drivers use their own vehicles to provide rides.
 While most trips are provided in-county, they also bring passengers to medical specialists across the state and even occasionally as far as Boston or New York City.
-In FY19 the Dial-A-Ride System provided 65,500 rides to Medicaid recipients and nearly 83,400 rides to the elderly and disabled.
+In FY2019 the Dial-A-Ride System provided 65,500 rides to Medicaid recipients and nearly 83,400 rides to the elderly and disabled.
 81% of trips are to medical facilities, 16% to grocery stores or meal sites and 3% elsewhere.
-Surveyed riders gave TVT Dial-a-Ride a 98% approval rating.